optozorax/unasanu/content/en/index.md

 * A simulation can be run on any manipulated matter.
 * There exists a certain initial point in time.
 * Time is the computation of the laws of physics, and a discrete snapshot of the field state serves as a point in time.
-* The laws of physics are local - i.e., they only work over a certain spatial area, there is no action at a distance, and thus naturally arises a maximum allowable speed - akin to the speed of light in our world.
+* The laws of physics are local — i.e., they only work over a certain spatial area, there is no action at a distance, and thus naturally arises a maximum allowable speed — akin to the speed of light in our world.

 However, this automaton also differs from our physics:
 * There are no conservation laws (for example, number of cells), but cellular automata with conservation laws can be found for those interested.
-* Time can only be simulated forward (not backward), so the possible number of past moments in time can range from 0 to infinity.
+* Time can only be simulated forward (not backward), because the possible number of past moments in time can range from 0 to infinity.
 This is not necessarily a property of our physics as our physics can be reversible (and reversible automata also exist).

 The following will assume that our underlying physics _is something akin to a cellular automaton_ (with significant caveats, but I will elaborate on this topic later).
 Meaning, the properties described above apply to it.

 And even if our physics does not resemble a cellular automaton, it serves as a good starting point because understanding how exactly it differs is also beneficial.

-# Thought Experiment with Physical Simulation
+# Thought experiment with physical simulation

-## Description of the Experiment
+## Description of the experiment

 Let's imagine a very distant future in which we have advanced to become a civilization that harnesses the entire energy of a galaxy, and have built a solar system-sized computer that optimally utilizes each Planck length.